One of the biggest challenges of blogging is finding images to use.

 To keep this post completely transparent, there have been a handful of times that the image I’ve wanted was no longer available – but I’ve used it hundreds of times and never had an issue.
 Additionally, I’ve run into issue with the site not loading at times, but that hasn’t happened in a few months, so hopefully they’ve fixed the issue.

 Out of all of these photo sources, Pexels is probably one of the most well known.
 They are focused on empowering creators by providing free stock photos.
 They have a large database of photos and an easy search option.

 Within the last year or two, they’ve also introduced Pexels Video.
-Very cool sites for free blog images.
+Very cool sites.